dottjt/plastic/other/unused/01-life-unused.md

 our fibrous existence

+ as per the dubious contract he'd maintained with the five-mile dead-zone preoccupying his brain.
+Although he can't help but continue to fumble.

 ready to sell or consume

 The expectation was vast, ripping itself into the skin and bone of the casual patron,

  usually .

+Encircled within their hovels of alluring dissent

  within these doors.
 Those flakey lines of trodden harmony?
 Were they real?
 Did they seek pleasure?